Back to Life (However Do You Want Me): Retrospective response

-In an 2019 retrospective review, Justin Chadwick from Albumism wrote in his review of Club Classics Vol. One, "While “Keep on Movin'” lit the fuse for the group’s ascendance across radio and the sales charts, another Wheeler blessed composition kept the flame burning bright.
-Originally—and in retrospect, somewhat incredulously—included on the album in stripped-down, acapella form, “Back to Life” further illuminated Wheeler’s vocal prowess as she sang about seeking romantic clarity, with the drums borrowed from Graham Central Station's "The Jam" kicking in at the 2:40 mark.
-In short order following the album’s release, the song was reworked into a more robust midtempo groove, its instant earworm appeal and unforgettable hook (“How ever do you want me, how / How ever do you need me”) all but ensuring its ubiquity throughout the summer of 1989."
+In a 2019 retrospective review, Justin Chadwick from Albumism wrote in his review of Club Classics Vol. One, "While 'Keep on Movin lit the fuse for the group's ascendance across radio and the sales charts, another Wheeler blessed composition kept the flame burning bright.
+Originally—and in retrospect, somewhat incredulously—included on the album in stripped-down, acapella form, 'Back to Life' further illuminated Wheeler's vocal prowess as she sang about seeking romantic clarity, with the drums borrowed from Graham Central Station's 'The Jam' kicking in at the 2:40 mark.
+In short order following the album's release, the song was reworked into a more robust midtempo groove, its instant earworm appeal and unforgettable hook (How ever do you want me, how / How ever do you need me) all but ensuring its ubiquity throughout the summer of 1989."

-AllMusic editor Alex Henderson declared the song as a "Chic-influenced gem".
-In an 2009 review, Daryl Easlea for BBC praised its "swooning chorus and churning beat".
-In 2015, Eric Harvey from Pitchfork wrote, "The mainstream got a taste of house music that was stately and groovy, not dripping with acid, and which sounded fantastic amid clubbish contemporaries like Black Box’s "Ride on Time", Technotronic’s "Pump Up the Jam", Janet Jackson’s "Miss You Much", and Lisa Stansfield’s "All Around the World"."
+AllMusic editor Alex Henderson named it a "Chic-influenced gem".
+In a 2009 review, Daryl Easlea for BBC praised its "swooning chorus and churning beat".
+In 2015, Eric Harvey from Pitchfork wrote, "The mainstream got a taste of house music that was stately and groovy, not dripping with acid, and which sounded fantastic amid clubbish contemporaries like Black Box's 'Ride on Time', Technotronic's 'Pump Up the Jam', Janet Jackson's 'Miss You Much', and Lisa Stansfield's 'All Around the World'."